 We implemented our three schemes in C++ in order to benchmark their performance and compare them with previous works.
 We used the OpenSSL [4] library for AES for our PRF and semantically secure encryption.
-For our experiments we used r5.8xlarge AWS machines with 32-core Intel Xeon 8259CL 2.5GHz processor, running Ubuntu 16.04 LTS, with 256GB RAM, 100GB SSD (GP2), and AES-NI enabled.
+For our experiments we used t2.xlarge AWS machines with four-core Intel Xeon E5-2676 v3 2.4GHz processor, running Ubuntu 16.04 LTS, with 16GB RAM, 100GB SSD (GP2) hard disk, and AES-NI enabled.
 All schemes were instantiated on a single machine with in-memory storage.
-Our implementations are publicly available in [28].
+We will make our code publicly available.

 We compared SD_a and SD_d with the previous state-of-theart schemes with small client storage which can be achieved by the "word counter + oblivious map" approach.
 As described in the introduction, several schemes can be used in this manner, but MITRA [29] is simultaneously the most efficient and most secure (BP-II).
 For QOS, the main competitor is HORUS [29] which is the fastest existing quasi-optimal scheme.
 Orion achieves BP-I but it is considerably slower in practice.
-For both these schemes, we used the code provided in [30].
+For both these schemes, we used the code provided in [15] of Ghareh Chamani et al. [29].

-Since we do not adopt a "clean-up" phase for SD_a and SD_d , for fairness we also run MITRA without clean-up (this is faster than the MITRA numbers reported in [29] by up to 50%).
+Since we do not adopt a "clean-up" phase for SD_a and SD_d , for fairness we also run MITRA without clean-up (this is faster than the MITRA^{} numbers reported in [29] by up to 50%).
 We stress that both schemes are compatible with clean-up, with an additional update cost for SD_d and at no additional search cost for either one.
 For SD_a and SD_d we used one additional optimization, by storing the first 10 levels of the index collections locally.
 As we demonstrate below, the effect of this on local storage is small enough to be negligible, but it helps further improve their performance otherwise.